Kudrino, Nikolsky District, Vologda Oblast

 Kudrino (Кудрино) is a rural locality (a village) in Baydarovskoye Rural Settlement, Nikolsky District, Vologda Oblast, Russia.
 The population was 62 as of 2002.

 Geography

 Kudrino is located 25 km northeast of Nikolsk (the district's administrative centre) by road.
 Pelyaginets is the nearest rural locality.

+Paleontology

+Fossils of temnospondyls from the Early Triassic are known from Kudrino.
+Specimens of Benthosuchus sushkini and Tupilakosaurus sp. were found in the Lower Olenekian deposits.